shvetsgroup/laravel-email-database-log/README.md

 You can review sent emails using the following URI `/email-log`.

-You can prefix this route by adding something like `EMAIL_LOG_ROUTES_PREFIX=prefix/` to your .env file.
+You can prefix this URI by adding something like `EMAIL_LOG_ROUTES_PREFIX=prefix/` to your .env file.

-You can protect this route using middleware by adding something like `EMAIL_LOG_ACCESS_MIDDLEWARE=auth` to your .env file.
+You can protect this URI using middleware by adding something like `EMAIL_LOG_ACCESS_MIDDLEWARE=auth` to your .env file.